 Your Guide To Child Support

 In New York and New Jersey, both parents of a child or children must financially support their children and the custodial parent of a child or children is entitled to receive child support from the non-custodial parent.
 A custodial parent need not have been married to the non-custodial parent to be entitled to receive support from the other.
-The laws governing the amount and frequency of child support vary from state to state and the attorneys of Bonfiglio & Asterita, LLC Attorneys At Law, are well-versed and experienced in handling child support matters in both New York and New Jersey whether in the context of a divorce or involving unmarried parents of a child or children.
+The laws governing the amount and frequency of child support vary from state to state and the attorneys of Asterita & Associates, LLC, are well-versed and experienced in handling child support matters in both New York and New Jersey whether in the context of a divorce or involving unmarried parents of a child or children.

 How Is Child Support Calculated?